Limitations of Deep Learning for Inverse Problems on Digital Hardware: Inverse Problems

-However, for practical applications one is usually not interested in the set-valued case, but rather a single-valued reconstruction map.
-Indeed, a neural network will yield not all eligible but exactly one recovery for each measurement as input.
-Obviously, in this restricted case of a single-valued mapping we can not apply the same reasoning concerning the computability as before.
-But does the conclusion still hold?
-This may depend on the specific inverse problem.
+Observe that the map $\Xi_{P,A,\mu}$ is in general set-valued, since the solution of the optimization problem does not need to be unique.
+However, in practical applications one is usually interested in a single-valued reconstruction map.
+Indeed, a neural network will yield not all eligible but exactly one recovery for each measurement.
+By considering single-valued restrictions $\Xi^s_{P,A,\mu} \in \mathcal{M}_{\Xi_{P,A,\mu}}$ we can examine the algorithmic solvability of a specific inverse problem determined by the sampling operator $A$, the optimization problem $P$ and parameter $\mu$.
+However, we are not only interested in approximating the reconstruction map of a specific inverse problem but we want to study a broader research question.

-Therefore, before addressing the single-valued case, we broaden the research question.
 Instead of fixing a specific sampling operator, we ask for any sampling operator of dimension $m\times N$:

 The crucial aspect is that we look for an algorithm that can be applied to any inverse problem of dimension $m\times N$.
-This is a much more difficult task than for a fixed inverse problem we considered before.
-Here, the algorithm can not be adapted to properties of a specific inverse problem but must be generally applicable.
-Even if we can establish a suitable algorithm for a fixed inverse problem, then this fact by no means implies that we can find a general algorithm applicable for solving any inverse problem.
+Hence, the task is much more difficult than for a fixed inverse problem.
+The algorithm can not be adapted to properties of a specific inverse problem.
+Even if we can establish a suitable algorithm for a fixed inverse problem, this fact by no means implies that we can find a general algorithm applicable to any inverse problem.
 Such an algorithm, i.e, a training process, can by definition only exist if the reconstruction map of any inverse problem of dimension $m\times N$ is computable.
+More formally, denote by